 With all this in mind, we are intending to go ahead with our anniversary celebrations, but in a different, more flexible and completely digital form.
 We are moving our work online and inviting you, our colleagues, to contribute your “Stories in Conservation” whether your memory reaches back over several decades of this history or just the last few years.

-Perhaps there is no better time than quarantine to go through your personal records, tangible and remembered, and pull out those IIC related stories, interviews, photo albums, videos, projects and anecdotes that are a part of this great legacy.
+Perhaps there is no better time than the present to go through your personal records, tangible and remembered, and pull out those IIC related stories, interviews, photo albums, videos, projects and anecdotes that are a part of this great legacy.
 We hope by exploring the importance of conservation to society during times of crisis - whether that's through climate change, conflict or Covid-19 - we'll be in a stronger position as a profession.

 So, be sure to engage with IIC this year as we look back in order to move forward.